PeeteKeesel/gnn-for-drug-response-prediction/README.md

-# Gene-Graph Neural Network for Cancer Cell Line Drug Response Prediction
+# Gene-Interaction Graph Neural Network to Predict Cancer Drug Response
-Clemens Woest

 ## Introduction
 This repository contains the process and the final code for my master thesis.